Wednesday, April 30, 2025

 Constancy

-The river does not remember its source, but it remembers its course.
+The river does not remember its source, but never forgets its course.

 The Law